EOEPCA/deployment-guide/docs/prerequisites/hostpath-provisioner.md

 # HostPath Provisioner for Local Development/Testing

-If you already have a storage class that you would like to use, you can skip this section.

 > This is not advised for production environments.
-We advise you to follow the [Resources for Setting Up Storage Classes](./storage-classes.md#resources-for-setting-up-storage-classes) for production environments.

 For a solution to support development/testing environments, the HostPath provisioner can be used - noting that this can only be used for single node deployments.